SM 25x150 [2xM8] / N52 - magnetic roller

 Disadvantages of neodymium magnets:

-- Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
-Furthermore, tiny parts of these devices are able to hinder the diagnostic process after entering the body.
+- Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Additionally, miniscule components of these devices can complicate diagnosis when they are in the body.

 Exercise Caution with Neodymium Magnets